Does Mounjaro Affect Fertility?

 Stable angina often improves with rest, while unstable angina may not and could worsen.
 Unstable angina is an emergency that requires immediate medical attention.

 Angina is usually caused by heart disease, specifically when plaque builds up in the arteries, blocking blood flow to the heart muscle.
 This forces the heart to work with less oxygen, resulting in pain.
-Other less common causes include pulmonary embolism, hypertrophic cardiomyopathy, aortic stenosis, pericarditis, and aortic dissection.
+Other less common causes include pulmonary embolism (blood clots in the lung), hypertrophic cardiomyopathy, aortic stenosis, pericarditis, and aortic dissection.

 Risk factors for angina include: